Modern Slavery Act Statement

 - Be responsible for compliance and that these measures have been successfully implemented and reviewed on an annual basis.

 The Group has developed a system for supply chain verification which enables the Group to evaluate potential suppliers before they enter the supply chain, and the organisation will continue to monitor this.
-The Group has also appointed a Procurement Manager to oversee and improve the procurement practices of the organisation.
+The Group has a Procurement Manager to oversee and improve the procurement practices of the organisation.

 - How to identify the signs of slavery and human trafficking.